 - One of the common concepts of the tactics used in the Honor Harrington books is that the spaceships used in the battles are virtually invisible when the "wedges" that normally propel them are powered down, and the rare obedience to physics means that a powered-down ship is not motionless and can coast on a ballistic course with virtually no chance of detection.
 They're almost incapable of maneuvering, though.
 Honor uses this trick, along with a ridiculous amount of luck, to get the drop on a Havenite fleet guarding the Cerberus system, from which she and a few hundred thousand POWs and Peep political prisoners are attempting to escape.

-Michelle Henke: Dame Honor's tactic may not have been the single most outrageous, gutsiest, all-or-nothing, do-or-die throw of the dice in the history of the Royal Manticoran Navy.
-If it wasn't, however, I cannot imagine the action that was.
+Michelle Henke: All things considered, Her Grace's plan may not have been the single rashest, most foolhardy, do-or-die, all-or-nothing throw of the dice in the history of the Royal Manticoran —- or Grayson -— Navy.
+If it wasn't, however, I have so far failed to find the plan that was.

 - World War Z. Attempted during a battle between two Chinese submarines.
 Underwater zombies mess it up.

 - Given that Glen Cook's Passage at Arms is basically a Sci-Fi retelling of Das Boot, it's not surprising at all that it has this trope up the wazoo.
 Cook even invents a special spaceship type for this, a so-called "climber", that "climbs" into the higher levels of hyperspace inaccessible to other types of ships.
 In his typical Shown Their Work fashion he amply lampshades that the main problem for such ships is overheating.